What is fibre cement

 Fibre cement is a simple abbreviation for Fibre Reinforced Cement.
 Fibre cement building materials were developed by James Hardie in the early 1980s.

-Engineered for durability, fibre cement is resistant to fire and damage from moisture and rotting, making it the ideal low maintenance alternative to traditional building materials.
+Engineered for durability, fibre cement is fire resistant, rot resistant and resistant to moisture damage, making it the ideal low maintenance alternative to traditional building materials.

 Fibre cement offers both contemporary and flexible design options and is used by many New Zealanders to create stunning facades.
 The simple combination of cellulose fibre, sand, cement and water, give the product its strength to stand the test of time.

 What’s it made of?

 Our products are manufactured using safe and sustainable building products and contain minimum Volatile Organic Compounds (VOCs) like formaldehyde.

 Fibre cement is a mixture of: